salbrec/seqQscorer/README.md

 ```
 To get the image and activate it is similar to Linux.
 However it is advisable to only link the SeqQscorer folder.
-Docker mentions, that binding Windows Volumes can lead to performance drops and suggest to bind mounted folders from the linux filesystem in wsl rather than a folder on the windows filesystem.
+Docker mentions that binding Windows Volumes can lead to performance drops and suggest to bind mounted folders from the linux filesystem in wsl rather than a folder on the windows file system.
-Both works fine and can be accessed via powershell from the windows side or from the bash from the Linux/WSL side.
+Both work fine and can be accessed via powershell from the windows side or from the bash from the Linux/WSL side.

 Below is an example from powershell, for linux just add sudo in front.
 ```
 docker pull salbrec/seqqdocker
 docker run -i -t --name seqQscorer -v "C:/Users/User/seqQscorer:/seqQscorer" salbrec/seqqdocker
 ```
-Now you can just change to the newqscorer folder and start usign the software!
+Now you can just change to the newqscorer folder and start using the software!
 ```
 (SeqQscorer) root@ xxx : cd seqQscorer
 ```